chinamike65/hugo-tuolesi/content/book5/book5en.md

 80

-3. Obtain the Dharma after seeing the Taoist position After seeing the Dao Bodhisattva emerges from the meditation of emptiness, he sees all things as a dream and an illusion.
+3. Obtain the Dharma after seeing the Taoist position

+After the Bodhisattva on the Path of Seeing emerges from the meditation of emptiness, he sees all things as a dream and an illusion.
 The way to obtain this kind of enlightenment is to obtain the Dao after seeing the position of the Dao.

 After seeing the position of the Dharma and attaining the Dharma, the Bodhisattva can practice and uphold the merits of the mundane truth.

 4. Ultimate Truth and Worldly Truth

-In Buddhism, all dharmas, including samsara and nirvana, are divided into two levels of true dharmas: ultimate truth and mundane truth.
+In Buddhism, all dharmas, including samsara and nirvana, are divided into two levels of truth: ultimate truth and mundane truth.

 "Truth" is the meaning of truth.
 Simply put, the ultimate truth is the pure and real realm that can be seen by the mind of the sage, and emptiness is the ultimate truth.
-Realm, all things in the sky are worldly truths.
+Realm, all things under the sky are worldly truths.

-When a bodhisattva sees the way, he will enter into the meditation of emptiness.
+When a bodhisattva reaches the Path of Seeing, he will enter into the meditation of emptiness.
 In this samadhi, only the ultimate truth of emptiness can be seen, and there is no joke about the worldly truth.

 Everything is a mundane truth, and the "non-birth" of "non-birth and non-destruction" means that the "birth" of all dharmas and all things has no self-nature.

-That is to say, in the samadhi where the Bodhisattva sees the Dharma, he can only see the emptiness of birth, "non-birth", that is, there is no birth, and he cannot see birth and death.
+That is to say, in the samadhi of the Bodhisattva Path of Seeing, he can only see the emptiness of birth, "non-birth", that is, there is no birth, and he cannot see birth and death.

 81